stanmaz/BBOalert/README.md

 - The script may be of any complexity :
 - Each statement must end with ;
 - To span the script over multiple lines \ should be used at the end of the line

+More information about scripting can be found in the "Scripting in BBOalert.pdf" file.

 ### Optional code